NITROGEN DEFICIENCY IN FRUIT AND VEGETABLES

 keep allotment soil free of nitrogen defiency

-SYMPTOMS OF NITROGEN DEFICIENCY
+SYMPTOMS OF NITROGEN DEFICIENCY IN PLANTS

 The main symptoms of nitrogen deficiency in all types of plants are